SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/regress.md

 ===

-The `neighbors` variable is the network of features sharing a boundary point.
+The `tracts_nb` object is of class `nb` and contains the network of features sharing a boundary, even if they only touch at a single point.